Location: Downtown Las Vegas

-They took the former Ogden House, a 102 room hotel that could best be described as a dump, and gutted it from top to bottom.
+The upgrades continued across the street as they took over the former Ogden House, a 102 room hotel that could best be described as a dump, and gutted it from top to bottom.
 The only thing they left were the exterior walls and the floors.
 From that they created 64 larger rooms and mini-suites all with a stunning retro-design scheme that is both appealing and comfortable.

 Done in black, white, and eye-popping greens, the Cabana Suites building is something you would expect to see on The Strip, not Downtown.
 All of the furnishings are custom made in sort of a mod-60s, mid-century vibe and heavy use of marble, vinyl, and Swarovski crystal chandeliers turn this former hovel into a showplace.
-The lobby features a concierge (and new media specialists – they Tweet!), a fireplace, television, and Internet stations.
+The lobby features a concierge, a fireplace, television, and Internet stations.
 A small gym is adjacent and available to all guests of the Cabana Suites and the main hotel.
 Rooms are a bit dark but otherwise fully modern with comfortable beds, mini-fridges, irons and boards, safes, and smallish but quite nice bathrooms.

-Back over in the main building there is a casino there are several restaurants including a fine steakhouse, a very popular coffee shop, and some fast food type outlets.
+Back over in the main building besides the casino are several restaurants including a fine steakhouse, a very popular coffee shop, and some fast food type outlets.
 There is no pool or other recreation option so that’s a bit of a bummer for those used to the lavishly landscaped recreation centers on The Strip.

 The service at the El Cortez is another big draw.
 Many of the employees have been with the property for years.
 They consider the hotel home and the people who visit their family and you will sense the difference between this and the brusque professionalism of The Strip immediately.